Rotterdam, 9 April 2024 – Based on the Article (in Dutch) published by AMIS Conclusion

 Can you tell us something about yourselves?

-John begins: “As the co-the founder of TWTG, I have spent my entire career building smart applications with hardware.
+John begins: “As the Co-founder of TWTG, I have spent my entire career building smart applications with hardware.
 We have a long history in the energy sector where we develop products together with customers.”
 Frank: “I work at AMIS Conclusion as a solution architect, requirements engineer and in governance roles as product owner, and scrum master.
 In recent years I have been mainly active in IoT projects and have gained experience in embedded software and hardware.”

 How did you get in touch with each other?